sajjadali-fullstack/task-manager-django/README.md

 A professional and efficient web-based **Task Management System** built with Django.
 A high-performance, responsive web application to streamline your daily productivity.This application allows users to organize their daily tasks, track progress, and manage deadlines effectively.

+The application is designed for individuals or teams who want a simple, web-based solution to manage productivity.
+Built using **Django (Python)** for the backend, **SQLite** for the database, and **HTML/CSS/Bootstrap** for the frontend.

 ---

 ## 🚀 Features